Caeli: cooling buildings with low-carbon air conditioning

 ii) Energy performance

 Caeli cooling systems deliver remarkably higher energy and thermal performance than conventional air-conditioning systems.
-Their coefficient of performance (COP) is over 17, 4 times higher than that of conventional air conditioning.
+Their coefficient of performance (COP) is over 17, which is 4 times higher than conventional air conditioning.

 iii) Industrial relocation

-Beyond the CO2 issue, another objective: Caeli aims to relocate production of the air conditioning system.
+Beyond the CO2 issue lies another objective: Caeli aims to relocate the production of the air conditioning system.
 Their workshops, located in Grenoble, provide 100% of their production.

-To achieve this, we focus on 2 main areas:
+To achieve this, they are focusing on 2 priorities:

 • simple, proven technologies